MattOates/parody/README.md

 INSTALL
 =======

+The parody command is written as a Perl script and has several dependencies.
+At some point I will release a dependency free (but feature reduced) version of the source.

+You'll need to install several CPAN modules:
+Getopt::Long, Pod::Usage, Term::ANSIColor, LWP::Simple, Data::Serializer::Data::Dumper

+You can get all of the above with the following, using cpanm:

+    $ curl -L http://cpanmin.us | perl - --sudo -i Getopt::Long -i Pod::Usage -i Term::ANSIColor -i LWP::Simple -i Data::Serializer::Data::Dumper

+or if you only have wget and not curl:

+    $ wget -O - http://cpanmin.us | perl - --sudo -i Getopt::Long -i Pod::Usage -i Term::ANSIColor -i LWP::Simple -i Data::Serializer::Data::Dumper

-You just need to add the thesaurus data onto the end of the parody perl script.
+Once you have the dependencies installed, you just need to add the thesaurus data onto the end of the parody Perl script, and drop it into your PATH.

 	$ git clone git://github.com/MattOates/parody.git
 	$ cd parody